 "I don't know.
 Most of them don't go into the woods."
 I think about it.
 "And if they did - if they broke the fence and headed into the woods - it'd be with someone who knows them.
 Someone who thinks of them as a safe place."

 "I assume you're thinking of Miss Everdeen's cousin?"

 "I hope so."
 I try to imagine where he'd go, but for some reason, all I can think of is Digger.
 Digger in the golden sun, saying that we weren't always poor.
 "The lake," I say uncertainly.

 I nod.
 That's why I thought of the lake.
 A safe place to go if anything happened.
+A place Katniss would know, which means that Gale has a good chance of knowing about it.
 "They'll need water, and heavy woods for cover.
 And hunting.
 There's a lake.
 It's west and a little bit south.
-Gale would know it because Katniss knows it.
-It's where she learned to swim."
+It has everything they'd need."

 I hope I'm right.
 It would be just my luck if Katniss hadn't ever thought to take Gale to the lake her father once pretended to own.
 But I'd guess the hunting and fishing are good, and there's shelter under the trees, and water.

 "It's a start," Plutarch says.
 "I'll take it to Commander Boggs."

 He stays until lights-out, when he goes back to the part of the hospital meant for people whose injuries aren't self-inflicted.
 He promises to talk to Katniss, even if she won't reply.
 He also means to talk to Beetee, but that will have to wait until he's out of intensive care.